tol8901/animated-template/README.md

 # animated-template
 # Description

-This project shows an animation of the elements on the Web-page template.
+This learning project shows an animation of the elements on the Web-page template, which are firing one by one, during scrolling of the web-page.

-# Used resourses
+# Used resources
 Here we used:
 - A web-page template: https://www.creative-tim.com/;
 - An HTML Formatter service: https://webformatter.com/html;